data center topology

 Scalability of the topology

-Additionally, it is essential to consider the scalability of the topology, as a data center may need to accommodate future growth.
-By understanding the different topologies and their respective strengths and weaknesses, organizations can make the best decision for their data center.
+Additionally, it is essential to consider the topology’s scalability, as a data center may need to accommodate future growth.
+By understanding the different topologies and their respective strengths and weaknesses, organizations can make the best decision for their data centers.
+For example, in a spine-and-leaf architecture, traffic traveling from one server to another always crosses the same number of devices (unless both servers are located on the same leaf).
+Payloads need only hop to a spine switch and another leaf switch to reach their destination, thus reducing latency.

 Related: For pre-information, you may find the following post helpful